jbtrahin/soccer_masters/README.md

 **Goal:**

-We built a web app that will predict the best premier league fantasy soccer players (forwards) for thge upcoming game.
+We built a web app that will predict the best premier league fantasy soccer players (forwards) for the upcoming game.

 More about it on these [google slides](https://docs.google.com/presentation/d/1YtSbjRKvxFkOw0FImH7IjGVvhv1ygMPneUkmmDmC6IA/edit?usp=sharing).

 **High-Level Roadmap:**